-Make your videos accessible in Rise 360 by adding closed captions, importing a caption file for each language you want to support.
+Make your videos accessible in Rise 360 by adding closed captions and subtitles, importing a caption file for each language you want to support.
 Here’s how it works.

 - Preparing Your Caption Files